LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ![](img/Contact_support2.png)

-{: .important}
-Prior to submitting a ticket, please eeview the next section below on "Required information to open a livePerson support ticket" in order to understand what information is required in order to submit a ticket (case) with LivePerson Support.

-### Required Information to Open a LivePerson Support Ticket
+### Required information to open a LivePerson Support Ticket

 Before approaching LivePerson Support, we do recommend collecting the following information to shorten handling times and allow the LivePerson technical teams to initiate the investigation as soon as it is reported.
 Gathering all the necessary information for the engineer will expedite the investigation and may allow an engineer from our team to move forward towards a resolution without the need to reach out for additional information.